Kurtz1993/react-seed-ts/readme.md

 Then open your browser and go to `http://localhost:4000`.

 ## Test
 Basic test configurations with jsdom and enzyme are provided as well as some libraries to help you with your unit testing.

+Note that every test should be suffixed with `.spec.tsx`, e.g. `MyComponent.spec.tsx`.

 To run testing simply type in your console:

 `yarn test`